Recognition of same-sex unions in Romania

 Romania does not recognise same-sex marriage or civil unions.
 Registered partnerships have been debated several times since 2008, though no bill on the matter has successfully passed the Parliament of Romania.
 In May 2023, the European Court of Human Rights (ECHR) ruled that Romania was violating the European Convention on Human Rights by not recognizing same-sex unions.
 The government appealed the decision to the Grand Chamber in August 2023, but this appeal was rejected on 25 September 2023.
 The ECHR imposed a positive obligation on the government to establish a legal framework recognising same-sex unions.
 It may risk financial sanctions from the Council of Europe if it fails to change the law.

-In June 2018, the European Court of Justice ruled that same-sex spouses of European Union citizens should be granted a right of residency in Romania.
+In June 2018, the European Court of Justice (ECJ) ruled that same-sex spouses of European Union citizens should be granted a right of residency in Romania.
+The ECJ expanded on this ruling on 22 November 2025 when it ruled in Jakub Cupriak-Trojan and Mateusz Trojan v Wojewoda Mazowiecki, a Polish case, that all member states of the European Union must recognise same-sex marriages validly performed within the European Union.
 The Constitution of Romania does not define marriage directly, but Article 48 of the Constitution defines marriages between "spouses" as the foundation of the family.

 Unregistered cohabitation

 In June 2019, the Chamber of Deputies voted in favour of amending patient rights legislation, allowing patients to designate any person over 18 years of age as their "legal representative" through a statutory declaration.
 This allows a person in a same-sex relationships to visit their partner in hospital and to make medical decisions on their behalf.
 The initiator of the law specifically referred to the fact that about 10% of Romanian couples at the time were unmarried as one of the reasons for the reform.
-The law was promulgated by President Klaus Iohannis on 24 July 2019 and came into effect on 28 July 2019.
+The law was promulgated by President Klaus Iohannis on 24 July and came into effect on 28 July 2019.
 While the law does not specifically mention same-sex couples, it provides a mechanism for same-sex couples to obtain equal visitation and medical decision-making rights to different-sex married couples, by appointing themselves as a "legal representative" (reprezentant legal) through a public notary.

 Registered partnerships

+Summary

 Registered partnerships (parteneriat înregistrat, /ro/) (Note: bejegyzett élettársi kapcsolat, /hu/; registrime partnerimo; liewenspartnerscheft) are not available in Romania, despite several previous unsuccessful attempts to change the law.
 The first bill to recognise registered partnerships was introduced in 2008.
 In 2023, the European Court of Human Rights imposed a positive obligation on the government to establish a legal framework recognising same-sex unions, otherwise risking financial sanctions from the Council of Europe.